weekly feature | Apr 5, 2023 |

 “After a fabulous dinner in Milan, I find it so refreshing to meet up [with friends and peers] at Bar Basso.
 As a designer, this is food for my soul.
 Situated on the corner of Via Plinio and Via Enrico Nöe, the bar is jam-packed inside and out.
 From spying on a pair of lovers nestled in the window of the exterior building to chatting with designers and artisans from across Europe, what’s not to love?” —Michael Ellison, Studio Michael Ellison, New York

 “Check out The Bulgari Bar for an aperitivo.
-For lunch, I love Frangente, Osteria Alla Concorrenza, Mater Bistro and Exit Gastronomia Urbana.
+For lunch, I love Frangente, Osteria alla Concorrenza, Mater Bistrot and Exit Gastronomia Urbana.
 A few favorites for dinner are Nebbia, Yapa, Bentoteca and Altriménti.” —Sabrina Maclean, Hinojosa Design Studio, Miami

 “For dinner, Langosteria Bistrot is a must.
 The place to try the traditional risotto Milanese and cotoletta alla Milanese is Il Salumaio di Montenapoleone, a quintessential Milan restaurant with the most exquisite al fresco patio dating from the Renaissance.
 Time permiting, we love to lunch at Bice—classic Milanese food, impeccable service and fabulous wine.
-After taking in an exhibit at Mudec, head over to the Navigli neighborhood for lunch at Belé Ristorante and to explore the famous five canals of the city.
+After taking in an exhibit at Mudec, head over to the Navigli neighborhood for lunch at Ristorante Belé and to explore the city’s famous five canals.
 Pasticceria Cova Montenapoleone is a favorite for an afternoon gelato break but also great for breakfast.” —Gioi Tran, Applegate Tran Interiors, San Francisco

 “Have lunch at the Four Seasons Hotel Milan on Via Gesù or Bice on Via Borgospesso for some classic old-world Italian fare.
-For dinner, check out Piccola Cucina.” —Lauren Rottet, Rottet Studio, Los Angeles
+For dinner, check out Piccola Cucina.” —Lauren Rottet, Rottet Studio, Houston, Los Angeles and New York

 What to do

 Villa Necchi Campiglio, a house museum from the 1930s, is an absolute favorite and a must for any design enthusiast, [as it offers] a very intimate look into authentic Milanese sensibility.
-Casa Museo Boschi Di Stefano is so authentic and a memorable museum—I love the tile floors there!” —Cure
+Casa Museo Boschi di Stefano is so authentic and a memorable museum—I love the tile floors there!” —Marcela Cure, Barranquilla, Colombia

-Fondazione Prada [a contemporary art museum just outside city limits] is a must-see.
-I always have to make a [gift-shopping] stop at Marchesi 1824 on Via Monte Napoleone for coffee and pastries.
-The space is gorgeous, as is the packaging of all their candy, so they make perfect gifts to bring home for family and friends.” —Kelly Schandel, Thinkpure, Santa Monica, California
+Fondazione Prada is a must-see.
+I always have to make a stop at Marchesi 1824 on Via Monte Napoleone for coffee and pastries.
+The space is gorgeous, as is the packaging of all their candy, so they make perfect gifts to bring home for family and friends.” —Kelly Schandel, Thinkpure, Santa Monica

-“As a lover of vintage and iconic furniture design, I find myself continually drawn to the Nilufar Depot gallery.
+“As a lover of vintage and iconic furniture design, I find myself continually drawn to Nilufar Depot.
 Its layout, inspired by the Teatro alla Scala, showcases a unique combination of the most iconic pieces alongside cutting-edge contemporary designs.
 During Salone, the exhibitions are truly unforgettable and should not be missed.
 I am also fascinated by independent design.
 [The pop-up show] Alcova is an excellent example of how innovative design can be showcased in the most fascinating way.
-Its yearly exhibitions are held in mesmerizing locations, and this year’s return to the former Porta Vittoria abattoir promises to be a true highlight.
-The transformation of the neglected space into a hub for exhibitions and installations is sure to impress.” —Giraldo
+Its yearly exhibitions are held in mesmerizing locations.” —Giraldo

 “Don’t miss Dimore Gallery.
 I’m still swooning over a Gabriella Crespi exhibit they had a few years ago; their puesta en escena [staging] and unique montages in their exhibitions are so moody, moving and inspiring.” —Cure

 “One of our favorite areas to explore is Sempione, with its Gio Ponti architectural gems, tree-lined streets, and overall charm and calm, as it is a more residential area away from [the chaos of] the city center and, of course, Brera.
 Via Gesù, Via Monte Napoleone and Via Santo Spirito are the luxury destinations—the heart of the fashion world.
 Culturally, it’s almost a rite of passage to explore the Galleria Vittorio Emanuele II and the [adjacent] Duomo.
-The Galleria [shopping arcade] is a feat of architecture, [with its] magnificent barrel-vaulted iron and glass roofs, among the largest in Europe.
+The [shopping arcade] is a feat of architecture, [with its] magnificent barrel-vaulted iron and glass roofs, among the largest in Europe.
 The Duomo offers one of the best views in the city, and being that close to the flying buttresses, spires, figures and stonework is like a spiritual walk through history.
-This year, we’re looking forward to “Cere Anatomiche,” an exhibition at Fondazione Prada conceived in collaboration with director David Cronenberg.
-We’re also carving out time to see the Dalí, Magritte, Man Ray and surrealism show at the Mudec.
 And Santa Maria della Grazie is a must for first-time visitors to see Da Vinci’s Last Supper.” —Tran

 Where to shop